culvertsoft/mgen/index_e1_Installation.md

  * mgen-api
  * mgen-javalib

-Check the dependencies page to see what external dependencies these have if adding jar files manually to your build.
+Check the [dependencies section](index_e2_Dependencies.html) to see what external dependencies these have if adding jar files manually to your build.

 ### The 'javascript' folder